 - Sprouting will start after 18/24 hours

-Whether it is in the form of tofu, soy sauce or soy milk, it is no doubt that soy is a favorite vegan food for most, because of the wide culinary use.
+Whether it is in the form of tofu, soy sauce, or soy milk, it is no doubt that soy is a favorite vegan food for most, because of its wide culinary use.
 One cup of soybeans contains roughly 68 grams of protein.
 For dogs, it can also be a great source of protein if you want them to go on a vegan diet.
-Pet owners who want their dogs to avoid eggs and meat while still maintain the proper amount of protein may want to check out soy products.
+Pet owners who want their dogs to avoid eggs and meat while still maintaining the proper amount of protein may want to check out soy products.

 However, as a forewarning, do not trust all of the soyfoods you see in the market.
-Indeed, some of these soy products are not authentic and only enhances the bulkiness of the “vegan” dog food — they act as fillers.
+Indeed, some of these soy products are not authentic and only enhance the bulkiness of the “vegan” dog food — they act as fillers.
 It is still up to you to read the labels for the percentage of protein in the soy product that you have.

 A cup of oats roughly has 26 grams per cup (only 6 grams for oatmeal).
-It is yet another great vegan dog food to consider that can be eaten by your pet safely.
+It is yet another great vegan dog food to consider that your pet can safely eat.
 The protein that oats provide is around 17 to 37 percent, which makes them quite similar to soy products in terms of protein content.

 Other than protein, oats can also lower your dog’s cholesterol levels due to the soluble fiber and it also contains various micronutrients such as B vitamins, zinc, and iron.
 Oats have a great amino acid profile, a bit like quinoa.